cloudnativeapp/charts/README_en.md

 1. "One click to install" to any cloud
 2. Kustomize the YAML file
-3. Enable user submit chart
+3. Enable user submitted chart
-4. Enable user submit charts repo
+4. Enable user submitted charts repo
 5. Open source all backend component including our "Charts Syncer"
-6. Decentralize the hub: eventually, AppHub will become a "aggregator hub"
+6. Decentralize the hub: eventually, AppHub will become an "aggregator hub"

 ## Maintainers